svijee/kostal-dataexporter/README.md

 ![My dashboard on a sunny day in Germany](https://raw.githubusercontent.com/svijee/kostal-dataexporter/master/img/grafana-dashboard.png)

+You can import the [dashboard.json](dashboard.json) to use it in your Grafana instance.

 ## Note

 This is just a quick-and-dirty script to grab to content of the REST-API of my